Child car seat – until when? Important information about the child car seat requirement

 Children's seating groups and types

-There are various child seat groups that are tailored to the different age and weight ranges of children:
+There are various child seat groups, which are tailored to the different age and weight ranges of children:

 Baby car seats

-Baby car seats are special car seats for newborns and infants (up to a weight of approx. 13 kg), which ensure a safe journey in the car.
-They offer a ergonomic reclining comfort and protect the child in the event of an accident through side and front impact protection.
-Baby car seats are generally rear-facing and can be easily removed from the car to transport the baby conveniently.
-It is important that the baby car seat is correctly installed in the vehicle, either with the seatbelt or an Isofix system.
-For maximum protection, the baby car seat should always current safety standards correspond and be adapted to the baby’s weight and age.
+Baby car seats are special car seats for newborns and infants (up to a weight of approx. 13kg) that ensure safe travel in the car.
+They provide ergonomic lying comfort and protect the child in the event of an accident with side and front impact protection.
+Baby car seats are usually rear-facing and can easily be removed from the car to conveniently transport the baby.
+It is important that the baby car seat is correctly installed in the vehicle, either with the seat belt or an Isofix system.
+For maximum protection, the baby car seat should always meet the latest safety standards and be adapted to the weight and age of the baby.

 Our baby car seat models

-For parents looking for a lightweight option, our my junior® BEAM i-Size baby car seat exactly the right model.
+For parents looking for a lightweight option, ourmein Junior® BEAM i-Size baby car seat exactly the right model.
 With only 3.2 kg (without newborn insert) it can be effortlessly carried with one hand and easily secured in the car.
 Comfortable and safe, it accompanies your child from birth up to around their second year.
 The 6-way adjustable headrest and the 5-point harness provide first-class protection.
 Whether used with an ISOFIX base or a seat belt, the flexible handling guarantees relaxed car journeys.

 Reboarder (subsequent child car seats)

-Reboarder child seats are usually rear-facing car seats, which offer particularly secure protection for children.
-They can generally be used up to the age of 4 or until a height of around 105 cm.
-In the event of an accident, the impact energy is better distributed, as the seat protects the sensitive head, neck, and spinal areas of the child.
-Rear-facing seats often provide a longer period of use and are a recommended safety measure.
-It is important that the seat is installed correctly, either with a seat belt or an Isofix system.
-Many models also offer additional features such as adjustable reclining positions for greater comfort.
+Reboarder child car seats are usually rear-facing car seats that offer especially safe protection for children.
+They can generally be used up to the age of 4 or to a height of around 105 cm.
+In the event of an accident, the impact energy is better distributed, as the seat protects the sensitive head, neck and spine area of the child.
+Reboarders often offer a longer period of use and are a recommended safety measure.
+It is important that the seat is installed correctly, either with a seatbelt or an Isofix system.
+Many models also offer additional features such as adjustable recline positions for added comfort.

 Our reboarder models

-Our my junior® CYRO i-Size child seat connects unparalleled comfort and the highest safety standards for babies and toddlers.
-From the very first day up to around the fourth year of life, it provides optimal lying comfort and pressure relief with its soft newborn insert made from natural bamboo and special memory foam.
-ABreathable materials and air intakes ensure a pleasant climate, while the 11-position adjustable headrest and 8-way adjustable angle adjustment ensure individual configuration.
-Uncompromising safety is provided by the modern side impact protection, the 5-point harness, and the UV50+ canopy.
-The flexible fastening options guarantee easy entry and exit on every journey.
+Ourmy junior® CYRO i-Size child seat combines unparalleled comfort and the highest safety standards for babies and toddlers.
+From day one until about the age of four, it offers optimum lying comfort and pressure relief thanks to its soft newborn insert made from natural bamboo and special memory foam.
+Breathable materials and air vents ensure a pleasant climate, while the 11-position adjustable headrest and 8-way adjustable recline provide individual configuration.
+Uncompromising safety is offered by the modern side impact protection, the 5-point harness and the UV50+ canopy.
+The flexible fastening options guarantee easy entry and exit on every journey

 Booster seats

-Booster seats are car seats that help children to wear the seatbelt correctly when they are older but still too small for a regular belt.
-They raise the child to a suitable seat height, so that the belt runs correctly over the chest and pelvis to provide optimal protection in the event of an accident.
-The permissible minimum height and minimum weight usually depend on the respective model.
-In the car, older children are primarily secured by SSeat risers with backrest.
-In this way, the seat provides age-appropriate maximum protection.
-If the car’s seat belt is used, parents should pay attention to a optimal belt positioning make sure that older children are also properly strapped in.
+Booster seats are car seats that help children to wear the seat belt correctly when they are older but still too small for a standard seat belt.
+They raise the child to a suitable seating height so that the belt runs correctly over the chest and pelvis, providing optimal protection in the event of an accident.
+The permissible minimum height and minimum weight usually depend on the individual model.
+In the car, older children are best secured by booster seats with backrests, which provide age-appropriate maximum protection.
+When using a car’s seat belt, parents should ensure an optimal belt positioning so that older children are also properly buckled up.

 FAQ: Child Seat Requirement